UK’s silicon photonics consortium welcomes £4.8 million boost to R&D

 “At Southampton, our expertise and facilities offer a unique environment for silicon photonics research and innovation.
 One of the world’s most pressing problems is how to handle our relentless desire for more data and we are striving to make significant improvements.”

 Professor Nigel Titchener-Hooker, Professor of Biochemical Engineering at UCL, who chaired the panel that approved the Prosperity Partnerships projects, says the quality and breadth of the applications reviewed was outstanding, highlighting the diversity of UK industry and the alignment between the UK’s very best academic teams and industrial base.

 “The grants promise to create a series of exciting avenues of research leading to industrial implementation,” says Titchener-Hooker.

 “It's a wonderful new example of how, in partnership, we can harness our collective capabilities to strengthen our economy and once again underscores the importance of ongoing investment in the higher education research base.”

 There are many challenges ahead, not least of which is the world’s increasing aptitude for generating astronomic volumes of IP traffic taking its toll on energy.

-According to Rockley Photonics, data centres are currently consuming about three percent of the global electricity supply – 416.2 terawatt hours last year, which equates to more than the total consumption of many individual European countries including the Netherlands, Norway, Sweden, Poland and the United Kingdom.
+According to Rockley Photonics, data centers are currently consuming about three percent of the global electricity supply – 416.2 terawatt hours last year, which equates to more than the total consumption of many individual European countries including the Netherlands, Norway, Sweden, Poland and the United Kingdom.

-Silicon photonics is seen as one of the key technologies to solve some of these key challenges, particularly in the deployment of energy efficient solutions for large data centres, as well as applications in high performance computing.
+Silicon photonics is seen as one of the key technologies to solve some of these key challenges, particularly in the deployment of energy efficient solutions for large data centers, as well as applications in high performance computing.